Top 14 Temples In Faridabad For A Blissful And Spiritual Experience

 Photo: Dilip Poddar / Unsplash / Image For Representation Only

-The well-known Puri Sri Jagannath Mandir in Odisha is modelled after the Shri Jagannath Temple in Faridabad.
+The well-known Puri Sri Jagannath Mandir in Faridabad is modelled after the Shri Jagannath Temple in Odisha.
 In order to preserve the customs of the Shri Jagannath temple, it was founded in 2015.
 The siblings of Lord Jagannath, Lord Balabhadra and Goddess Subhadra, are also honoured in this temple.
 The temple features elaborate carvings, vivid colours, and traditional Odisha-style construction.
 Bhagwan Jagannath darshan would not be accessible for washing or maintaining purity for 15 days before the Rath Yatra.
 During the Mandir Pratishtha Pooja, people observe Astha Prahari, Kartik Purnima, and Holi.
+People can also try the best food in Faridabad in the stalls or restaurants near the temple.

 Sai Baba is worshipped in this holy site.